Ken Dorsey: Florida International University

 On March 26, 2018, Dorsey was hired to serve as the assistant director of athletics for the sports program at Florida International University effective April 2018.
 Former Carolina Panthers quarterback Cam Newton was quoted as saying "He'll bring a newness and spark to FIU.
 Not only is he a hard worker, but he has a vibrant killer instinct.
 He's a known proven winner over the years."

 Buffalo Bills

 On February 2, 2019, Dorsey was hired by the Buffalo Bills as their quarterbacks coach under head coach Sean McDermott.
+Prior to accepting the quarterback coach position with the Bills, Dorsey initially accepted an offensive assistant position with Appalachian State University under new head coach Eliah Drinkwitz.